-We also recommend that you configure certain Google Chrome settings as described below.
-While these settings are not necessarily required for automated testing, using them will prevent unexpected browser behavior and improve Chrome’s performance during test recording and test runs.
+We also recommend that you configure Chrome as described below.
+While this is not required for automated testing, this may prevent unexpected browser behavior during test recording and test runs and improve Chrome performance:

 From Chrome’s main menu, select Settings.

 Navigate to the chrome://settings page.

 On the Basics page:

 Set On startup to Open the home page.

 In Home page, select Open this page: and enter about:blank.

 Using a blank home page will prevent capturing of superfluous web pages during test recording and improves the browser startup performance.